Sylius/Sylius/docs/contributing/code/patches.rst

 * Never fix coding standards in some existing code as it makes the code review more difficult (submit CS fixes as a separate patch);

+* In addition to this "code" pull request, you must also update the documentation when appropriate.
+  See more in :doc:`contributing documentation </contributing/documentation/overview>` section.

 * Write good commit messages (see the tip below).

 .. tip::